See mortgage rates

 Not at all – in fact, the earlier you set up an alert, the better.

 It’s also worth knowing that switch windows can change.
 Most lenders currently operate a three to four month window, but this has shifted before.
 During the mortgage market turbulence of 2023, six month windows became standard almost overnight.
-If lenders extend their windows again – which is possible given current market conditions – you’ll benefit automatically, because we’ll notify you as soon as you’re eligible.
+If lenders extend their windows again – which is possible given current market conditions – you’ll benefit automatically, because we can notify you as soon as you’re eligible.